 Other cases coming to courts with Trump-appointed judges include challenges to extreme, unprecedented and unconstitutional abortion bans.
 These dangerous bans have passed in seven states, and challenges to the laws could end up in the following circuit courts.

 In May, Alabama passed a near-total abortion ban that keeps abortion out of reach for most women at all stages of pregnancy.

-If the ruling there is appealed, the case likely will go to the Eleventh Circuit Court of Appeals.
-The Eleventh Circuit’s 12 active judges include six GOP-nominated judges, three of whom are Trump nominees.
+The case is likely headed to the Eleventh Circuit Court of Appeals.
+The Eleventh Circuit’s 12 active judges include six GOP-nominated judges, three of whom are Trump appointees.

 Georgia in the 11th Circuit

 In May, Georgia Gov. Brian Kemp signed a six-week abortion ban into law, which has been challenged by Planned Parenthood and other providers.
 Potential next stop: the Eleventh Circuit Court of Appeals.

 Missouri in the 8th Circuit

 Headed to the Eighth Circuit Court of Appeals, which includes four Trump-nominated judges, entrenching its status as majority anti-reproductive health.